-The Torch Run™ is the most well-known event that the LETR host.
-The Torch Run is an event in which officers run the Flame of Hope™ into an Opening Ceremony at local, regional and national competitions.
-Grown to include a wide range of regional and national events, the LETR have raised more than $ 3.8 million in Canada.
+The Torch Run™ itself is an event in which officers run the Flame of Hope™ into an Opening Ceremony at local, national and world competitions.

-As retired Chief Richard LaMunyon once said, “What started in 1981…as a flicker of hope for Special Olympics has now become a roaring flame of stability for Special Olympics athletes worldwide.”
+As retired Chief Richard LaMunyon once said, “What started …as a flicker of hope for Special Olympics has now become a roaring flame of stability for Special Olympics athletes worldwide.”

 History of LETR in Canada